-- The transmission is in neutral (neutral indicator light ON). - The engine stop switch is set to RUN. - The low oil pressure indicator is ON. - The PGM-FI malfunction indicator lamp (MIL) is OFF. - The high coolant temperature indicator is OFF. - The HESD indicator is OFF.
+- The transmission is in neutral (neutral indicator is ON). - The engine stop switch is set to RUN. - The warning indicator is ON. - The low oil pressure indicator is ON. - The PGM-FI malfunction indicator lamp (MIL) is OFF. - The high coolant temperature indicator is OFF. - The HESD indicator is OFF. - The Combined ABS indicator is ON.
+(CBR1000RR ABS only)

-The low oil pressure indicator should go off a few seconds after the engine starts.
-If the low oil pressure indicator lights during operation, stop the engine immediately and check the engine oil level.
+The warning indicator and low oil pressure indicator should go off a few seconds after the engine starts.
+If the warning indicator and the low oil pressure indicator light, stop the engine immediately and check the engine oil level.